 - The fencing necessary to contain a couple of beef calves will have to be more substantial than what is normally necessary to contain a standing herd of cattle.
 For one thing, a pair of calves on a small parcel will spend a lot more time on the perimeter than a herd of cattle in a large pasture.
 For another thing, there is likely to be an adjustment period when the calves are brought into their new environment.

 - Finally, calves are naturally more curious and more energetic than mature cows, and can squeeze through small spaces a lot easier.
 Not many lawn mowers are more costly than building a good fence.

 That said, this is America, land of the free and home of the brave.
-Who ever would have flown an airplane if we were a people that listened to reason?
-We have great calves waiting if you want to give it a try.
-(Current Prices)
+We have yet to meet the child who would be better off playing video games than feeding the calves.
+Great calves are waiting if you want to give it a try.
+(Check availability)

 Your county extension is a free, comprehensive resource.
 Those people know what they are talking about it, and if they can’t answer your questions they know where to get answers.
 Also, YouTube has many credible videos on this topic.
 Most of the people in those videos are finishing calves on grain, but they have a lot of good ideas even for those who plan to finish on grass and hay.